jeffvance/openshift-ceph-ex/ose_mysql_ceph_pvc/README.md

 ```

 ### Volume Binding:
-Now that the mysql pod has been successfully created (using the *emptyDir* volume), it's time to update the volume bind mount to reference the ceph volume claim.
+Now that the mysql pod has been successfully created (using the *emptyDir* volume), it's time to update the volume bind mount to reference the ceph volume claim rather than emptyDir.

 Volume information is visible on the OSE-master: